markmbaum/ClearSky.jl/docs/src/gas_objects.md

 ## Creating Gases

-Before creating a gas object, you must be sure to start your Julia session with all available threads on your system.
+Before creating a gas object, you should start your Julia session with all available threads on your system.
 For example, if your computer has 8 threads available, use
 ```shell
 julia --threads 8
 ```